eProsima/Integration-Service-docs/docs/examples/different_protocols/pubsub/fiware-ros2.rst

 FIWARE - ROS 2 bridge
 =====================

-An interesting use case is the one of bringing information coming from the ROS 2 world into the FIWARE ecosystem, so that it can be used to translate information coming from physically operated ROS 2 robots into its FIWARE’s digital twin models.
+An interesting use case is the one of bringing information coming from the *ROS 2* world into the *FIWARE* ecosystem, so that it can be used to translate information coming from physically operated *ROS 2* robots into its *FIWARE's* digital twin models.

-The steps described below aim to provide an easy way to translate the information coming from a ROS 2 publisher into the FIWARE’s Orion Context Broker; and viceversa.
+The steps described below aim to provide an easy way to translate the information coming from a *ROS 2* publisher into the *FIWARE’s Orion Context Broker*; and viceversa.

 .. image:: images/fiware-ros2.png